DynamoDS/DesignScript/LanguageSpec.md

 The grammar in this specification is in Extended Backus-Naur Form (EBNF)

 This document doesn’t contain information about APIs and Foreign Function Interface (FFI).
-The later is implementation dependent.
+The latter is implementation dependent.

 ## Lexical elements